-Students: Please opt in now.
-On Nov.
-2, 2022, before winter quarter 2023 registration (Nov.
-4-18, 2022), the UW will require two-factor for your UW NetID account.
+Students: The UW requires two-factor for your UW NetID account.
 This is the new, required security feature designed to keep your account and our institution safer.
 If you don’t already have it, you will first need Duo, the UW’s vendor for 2FA.

 - Before you can opt in, you must set up at least one 2FA device; refer to our main 2FA page for device options and set-up instructions, including getting Duo, if you don’t already have it.

 - Do you work in a clinical setting?
 Ensure you can and should use your 2FA device in your work environment before you opt in.